edalatnejad/MLPython_predicting-maximum-daily-energy/README.md

-#  predicting maximum daily energy

-This repository contains a Jupyter notebook (FinalMLModel.ipynb) that implements a model for predicting maximum daily energy usage.
-To run the model, open `FinalMLModel.ipynb` in your Jupyter Notebook environment and execute all cells from the first cell to the last cell.
-Ensure that you have the `weather.csv` and `price_and_demand.csv` files in your working directory (please download them from this repository).

-Upon running the last cell, the notebook will display the results of all models along with their corresponding accuracy.

-After experimenting with different models, the KNN (K-Nearest Neighbors) model yielded the best results with avg_acacc_scorec_score = 0.7480392156862745.
+# Predicting Maximum Daily Energy Usage

+A machine learning project that explores historical weather, electricity price and demand data to predict maximum daily energy usage.

+## Project Overview

+This project uses Python and Jupyter Notebook to prepare data, train and compare machine learning models, and evaluate their predictive performance.

+## Dataset

+The project uses two datasets:

+* `weather.csv`
+* `price_and_demand.csv`

+Both files are available in this repository.

+## Model Development

+The notebook includes data preparation, model training and evaluation.
+Several models were compared, with **K-Nearest Neighbors (KNN)** achieving the best reported result.

+**Best reported score:** 0.7480

+## How to Run

+1. Download the repository.
+2. Open `FinalMLModel.ipynb` in Jupyter Notebook.
+3. Ensure `weather.csv` and `price_and_demand.csv` are in the working directory.
+4. Run the notebook cells in order.

+The final cells display the model comparison and evaluation results.

+## Technologies

+Python · Jupyter Notebook · Pandas · Scikit-learn · Machine Learning

+## Project Background

+This project demonstrates practical experience in data preparation, machine learning model development and performance evaluation.